Production of dark sector particles via resonant positron annihilation on atomic electrons: Cross section for resonant production

 \section{Cross section for resonant production}

-Without loss of generality, the differential cross section can be written as:
+The differential cross section can be written as:

-where $\bm{b}$ is the impact parameter vector laying in a plane transverse to the beam direction, $\phi(\bm{k}),\ \bm{k}$ and ${E}$ represent the wave function, momentum and energy of the electron (positron) when labelled $A\ (B)$, while $p$ and $E_X$ stand for the final particle momentum and energy; barred variables are used with the exact same meaning as non-barred ones.
-The integral over the impact factor is straightforward and yields a factor $(2\pi)^2\delta^{(2)}(\bm{k}_B^{\perp}-\bm{\bar{k}}_B^{\perp})$, where the superindex is used to indicate the direction of the plane transverse to the beam.
-The overlap of the initial and final states can be written using the matrix element and energy-momentum conservation (the same applies to the $\bar{k}_A$ and $\bar{k}_B$ momenta), i.e.: \be \prescript{}{out}{\left<\bm{p}|\bm{k}_A,\bm{k}_B\right>_{in}}=i(2\pi)^4\delta^{(4)}\left(k_A+k_B-p\right)\mathcal{M}, \ee where $\mathcal{M}$ is the amplitude of the process.
-Six of the Dirac deltas involving the barred variables can be used to perform the six integrals in the barred momenta.
-As a result, we have Eq.~\eqref{eq:sigma1} of the main text:
+where $\bm{b}$ is the impact parameter vector laying in a plane transverse to the beam direction, $\phi(\bm{k}_A)\ (\phi(\bm{k}_B)),\ \bm{k}_A\ (\bm{k}_B)$ and ${E_{k_A}}\ (E_B)$ represent the wave function, momentum and energy of the free electron (positron), satisfying $E^2=m^2+k^2$, while $p$ and $E_X$ stand for the final particle momentum and energy.
+Barred variables have the same meaning as non-barred ones.
+The integral over the impact factor is straightforward and yields a factor $(2\pi)^2\delta^{(2)}(\bm{k}_B^{\perp}-\bm{\bar{k}}_B^{\perp})$, where the superindex $\perp$ refers to vectors lying on the plane orthogonal to the beam.
+The overlap of the initial and final states can be written using the matrix element and energy-momentum conservation (the same applies to the $\bar{k}_A$ and $\bar{k}_B$ momenta), i.e.: \be \prescript{}{out}{\left<\bm{p}|\bm{k}_A,\bm{k}_B\right>_{in}}=i(2\pi)^4\delta\left(E_A+E_B-E_X\right)\delta^{(3)}\left(\bm{k_A}+\bm{k_B}-\bm{p}\right)\mathcal{M}, \ee where $\mathcal{M}$ is the amplitude for the free process and $E_A=m_e$ stands for the energy of the bound electron (neglecting the binding energy).
+Six of the Dirac deltas involving the barred variables can be used to perform the six integrals in the barred three-momenta.
+As a result, we have: